 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.

-In the Summer Term, you'll complete a research dissertation of 15-20,000 words.
+In Summer Term, you'll complete a research dissertation of 15-20,000 words.
 With support from the Graduate Research Training Programme, you'll decide on your topic and submit a proposal during the Spring Term.
 You'll then be assigned a dissertation supervisor, who will discuss and guide the direction of your research.

-During the Summer Term you will attend dissertation workshops where you'll have the opportunity to discuss your work with fellow students, overseen by members of staff with relevant experience.
+During Summer Term you will attend dissertation workshops where you'll have the opportunity to discuss your work with fellow students, overseen by members of staff with relevant experience.
 Combined with the research training modules you took in the first two terms, the dissertation is worth 100 credits.